frapontillo/bd2-project-uniba/README.md

 - `rest`, containing the RESTful Web Service that implements the business logic.
 - `rest-gen`, containing the generation code for the database classes.
 - `doc`, containing the whole documentation and a bunch of other stuff.
+- `tomcat-conf` contains a configuration example for the Tomcat server.

 ## TODO